bevacqua/rome/README.md

 bower install --save ripe-date
 ```

-Note that if you're using the standalone version, the API is published under the `ripedate` global.
+Note that if you're using the standalone version, the API is published under the `ripe` global.
 If you're using CJS, then it's `require('ripe-date')`.

 ## License